ahmedsherif55/textClassification/document.md

 is one of the most popular representation of document vocabulary.
 It is capable of capturing context of a word in a document, semantic and syntactic similarity, relation with other words, etc a method to construct such an embedding.
 It can be obtained using two methods (both involving Neural Networks): Skip Gram and Common Bag Of Words (CBOW)

+1- Load pre trained "Glove" embeddings.
+2- Tokenize words.
+3- Retrieve normalized word vector for each word in each post and calculate mean of vectors (np arrays) 4- Stack all of np arrays into one dimensional array (flattened) 5- Fit data to Logistic Regression classifier and predict

 ### The Accuracy is 63%

 ## BOW with Keras